escapegameibk/host/README.md

  - "log_level": Defines the level to which output is surpressed.
 Possible Values are (in order of output): DEBUG_ALL, DEBUG_MOST, DEBUG_MORE, DEBUG, INFO, WARNING, ERROR;
+- "modules": Defines the modules that the ecp configuration wants.
+Is an array of module identifier strings.

 This is where it get's a bit more complicated.
 I will try to explain the construction of the "events" array now to you.
 The events array contains an